mrh-jishan/blog-app-rails/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.5.8p224

-* System dependencies
+* System dependencies no

-* Configuration
+* Configuration no

-* Database creation
+* Database creation sqlite3

 * Database initialization